 Time spent on devices is time not spent actively exploring the world and relating to other human beings.

 Children learn from interacting with their parents and hearing their parents speak to them.
 One study showed that infants exposed to this emotionally responsive speech style knew twice as many words at age 2 as ones who weren’t exposed to it.
-Parents who are guilty of “continuous partial attention” are loosing out on this opportunity.
+Parents guilty of “continuous partial attention” are losing out on this opportunity.

 “Language is the single best predictor of school achievement, and the key to strong language skills are those back-and-forth fluent conversations between young children and adults.”
-It is therefore a problem when the adult–child communication which is so essential to early learning is interrupted—by a text, for example, or a quick check-in on Instagram.
+It is, therefore, a problem when adult–child communication, which is so essential to early learning, is interrupted—by a text, for example, or a quick check-in on Instagram.

-Child development is relational, which is why, in one experiment, nine-month-old babies who received a few hours of Mandarin instruction from a live human picked up the language.
+Child development is relational, so, in one experiment, nine-month-old babies who received a few hours of Mandarin instruction from a live human picked up the language.
 On the other hand, another group of babies who received the exact same instruction via video could not.

 Distracted Parenting Leads to Increased Injuries

-If you go into a restaurant and watch families, you will notice that majority are on their devices.
-In addition a study showed that a majority of parents were absorbed with their phones and almost entirely ignored their children.
+If you go into a restaurant and watch families, you will notice that the majority are on their devices.
+In fact, if you look around, you will notice that most parents are absorbed by their phones and almost entirely ignore their children.
 The researchers found that typing and swiping were bigger culprits in this regard than taking a call.
-It was also noted that many of the children began to make bids for attention, which were frequently ignored.
+It was also noted that many of the children began to bid for attention, which were frequently ignored.
 Lastly, these parents have fewer verbal and nonverbal interactions with their children.

-Child development experts fear that children may feel they are competing for attention when parents are glued to their gadgets.
-Smartphone use may even be harming children’s social development, with children seeing that their parents think that socializing with a screen as just as good as face-to-face interaction.
+Child development experts fear children may feel they are competing for attention when parents are glued to their gadgets.
+Smartphone use may even harm children’s social development, with children seeing that their parents think socializing with a screen is just as good as face-to-face interaction.

 More Impatience

-What a parent is communicating through his or her behavior is that a child is less valuable than an email.
+A parent’s behaviour communicates that a child is less valuable than an email.
 We are not suggesting that you should be with your child 100% of the time.
-However when you are spending quality time with your child; let it be uninterrupted and not distracted.
+However, when spending quality time with your child, let it be uninterrupted and not distracted.

 Make Eye Contact